3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Chiang Mai: 3 Nights

-Must see and do in Chiang Mai:
+Must See and Do in Chiang Mai

-- A day trip to Doi Inthanon National Park
+Chiang Mai Day #7: Day Trip to Doi Inthanon National Park

 Where to stay in Chaing Mai: